tvst/htbuilder/README.md

-# htbuild — tiny HTML string builder for Python
+# htbuilder — tiny HTML string builder for Python

-htbuild lets you build HTML strings using a purely functional syntax in Python.
+htbuilder lets you build HTML strings using a purely functional syntax in Python.
 Why use templating languages when you can just use functions?

 (PS: If you like this, check out [jsbuild](https://github.com/tvst/jsbuild) which